 Complexity Self-Assessment Tool for your project - designed to help you plan, undertake and evaluate a technology-supported change project in healthcare or social care.
 The tool has been developed to try to reduce the high proportion of technology projects that fail in these sectors.

 Professor of Primary Care Health Sciences

-Trish Greenhalgh is an internationally recognised academic in primary health care and a practising GP.
+Trish Greenhalgh is an internationally recognised academic in primary health care and trained as a GP.
 She joined the Department in January 2015 after previously holding professorships at University College London and Queen Mary University of London.

-Trish is a fellow at Green Templeton College and works as a GP assistant at Bartlemas Surgery within the East Oxford Health Centre.
+Trish is a fellow at Green Templeton College.
 She is in principle keen to hear from prospective DPhil students in her areas of interest but currently has a full quota of doctoral students and a waiting list.

 Trish is an active contributor to the social media site Twitter: @trishgreenhalgh